logicalclocks/machine-learning-api/docs/CONTRIBUTING.md

     If Python 3 type annotations are used, they are inserted automatically.

+2. Feature store entity engine methods (e.g. FeatureGroupEngine etc.) only require a single line docstring.
-2. REST Api implementations (e.g. ModelApi etc.) should be fully documented with docstrings without defaults.
+3. REST Api implementations (e.g. FeatureGroupApi etc.) should be fully documented with docstrings without defaults.
-3. Public Api such as metadata objects should be fully documented with defaults.
+4. Public Api such as metadata objects should be fully documented with defaults.

 #### Setup and Build Documentation